eringiglio/Habitica-todo/README.txt

 	also for existing API!
 -Pytodoist
 -That one Dict2Obj script
--Dee Dee, for scriptabit which provided a lot of ideas
+-Dee Dee whose scriptabit which provided a lot of ideas